 Fruit Punch Recipe: Made with Sprite (or lemon-lime soda), pineapple juice, kool-aid, sugar, and water!
 So simple and easy and one of the best punch recipes there is!

-Quick Overview: Makes 2 gallons; Excellent for a party, kids or to make for the holidays and ready in only 5 minutes!
+Quick Overview: Makes 2 gallons; Excellent for a party, kids or to make, and ready in only 5 minutes!
 The perfect Christmas punch or all-year-around punch!

 Why you’ll love this recipe

 It’s quite fun to be sharing one of the BEST punch recipes with you all today.

 - this recipe has gone VIRAL on Pinterest and Google for being one of the favorites.

 - it’s one of the most delicious childhood memories that I had as a little girl.

 - because it’s literally is the best punch I’ve ever had.